aws-samples/step-functions-workflows-collection/data-processing/cdk/README.md

 You can find your bucket name in the output from the sam deploy command run earlier or by navigating to S3 in th console and finding a bucket name that starts with *data-workflow-pattern-*

 ```
-aws s3 rm s3://<your_bucket_name_here> --recursive
+cd ../cdk

-sam delete
+cdk destroy
 ```

-The first command deletes all existing objects in the bucket.
-This ensures SAM is able to successfully delete the bucket when issued the delete command.
+The second command deletes all existing objects in the bucket.
+This ensures the CDK is able to successfully delete the bucket when issued the delete command.

 ----
 Copyright 2022 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.